Estimation of correlation coefficients and spin angular distributions of fission fragments: Spin distributions modelling

+Experimental data on low-energy fission, including reactions with polarized neutrons and gamma quanta~\cite{danilyan2019, gagarski2016}, show anisotropies in the ADs of fission products.
+These anisotropies, characterized by the coefficient $A \approx 0.1$ for actinide nuclei, confirm that the fissioning system remains ``cold'' at all stages of fission.
+The preservation of the $K$ projection is consistent with our model, as heating the nucleus would lead to uniform mixing of the $K$ projections and the disappearance of anisotropies.

+The anisotropy of the ADs, observed in experiments on neutron~\cite{danilyan2009, danilyan2010, danilyan2019} and gamma-quanta~\cite{valsky2010, gagarskii2011} induced fission, can be described by the following form:

-Here $\varphi$ is the angle between the evaporative neutron (or gamma quantum) flight direction and the light FF flight direction, and $A$ is the anisotropy coefficient, which is about $0.1$ for actinide nuclei.
+where $\varphi$ is the angle between the evaporative neutron (or gamma quantum) flight direction and the light FF flight direction.

-The description of this anisotropy is based on the assumption of large values of the FF spins oriented perpendicular to the direction of departure of the light fragment, as proposed in~\cite{ericson1958,kadmensky2012}.
-The appearance of the spin projection along the $Z$ axis, without changing its absolute value, should lead to a reduction of the projections perpendicular to the symmetry axis of the fissile nucleus, which in turn should lead to a reduction of the asymmetry coefficients observed in experiments.
-However, since the reduction of these asymmetry coefficients is not observed experimentally, it is concluded that the spin projection on the $Z$ axis is zero, which allows us to work in a two-dimensional model of spins.
+The description of this anisotropy is based on the assumption that the FF spins are oriented perpendicular to the direction of the light fragment's motion, as proposed in~\cite{ericson1958}.
+This assumption is supported by experimental data from~\cite{wilhelmy1972, wolf1976}, where the ADs of fission products were found to be consistent with the spins being perpendicular to the fission direction.
+If the spin had a non-zero projection along the $Z$ axis, this would reduce the perpendicular components, leading to a decrease in the observed asymmetry coefficients.
+However, since no such reduction is observed experimentally, it is concluded that the spin projection on the $Z$ axis is zero.
+This allows us to use a two-dimensional model of spins, consistent with experimental data~\cite{wilson2021}.

-The probability distribution of the spins of two independent vibrations, i.e. the mentioned transverse wriggling and bending ones, can be represented as the product of the distributions~\cite{kadmensky2017, kadmensky_yad2024}
+The probability distribution of the spins of two independent vibrations, i.e., the mentioned transverse wriggling and bending ones, can be represented as the product of the distributions~\cite{kadmensky2017, kadmensky_yad2024}:

 where the index $k={\rm w},b$ corresponds to the type of oscillation, the value $C_k$ is related to the moments of inertia $I_k$ and oscillation frequencies $\omega_k$ by the relation $C_k = I_k \hbar \omega_k$.
-The frequencies are determined by the classical formulas
+The frequencies are determined by the classical formulas:

-where $K_k$ is the stiffness coefficient~\cite{nix1965} and $I_k$ is the moment of inertia FF for present type of vibration.
+where $K_k$ is the stiffness coefficient~\cite{nix1965} and $I_k$ is the moment of inertia of the FF for the present type of vibration.
 Following the same ideas of the mentioned paper, we assume that $\hbar \omega_{\rm w} =2.5$ MeV and $\hbar \omega_b=0.9$ MeV, respectively, while admitting that the variation of the value depends weakly on the nucleon composition of the nucleus.